roethigj/blebridge/README.md

 ## Usage
 clone/ download git
 run python blebridge.py

+gui added for more convenience: run python gui2.py

 ## Hints
 Some Bluetooth Adapters don't connect well to FTMS's.
 You may switch the adapter in blebridge.py header.